klinge/crowdsec-cloudflare-sync/README.md

 ## Deployment

 In the "deploy" directory you find examples of systemd unit files and timers that you can use if you are on linux.
-If you want to use cron or are on another OS you are on your own.
+There's also suggestions on how to deploy them.
+If you want to use cron or are on another OS you'll have to find your own way of doing it.

 ## Warnings